AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 ### Determine the types of data that should be gathered

 Adobe Analytics lets you gather data from multiple channels types and bring it together to deliver meaningful, real-time customer insights.
-The implementation method you choose determines the type of data that can be gathered.

 Following are some of the supported channels where data can be gathered: